Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-This holds for arbitrary fields, and hence the earlier result obtained for weak fields in~\cite{PaperIAU} (that the analogy holds even if the fields are time dependent) is just a special case of this principle.
-However important differences should be noted: whereas in the electromagnetic case it is the same field $\vec{B}$ that is at the origin of both the magnetic force $q(\vec{U}\times\vec{B})$ in Eq.~(\ref{eq:Lorentz}) and the torque $\vec{\mu}\times\vec{B}$ on the magnetic dipole, in the case of the gravitomagnetic force $\vec{U}\times\vec{H}$ it has, in the general formulation, a different origin from gyroscope {}``precession'', since the former arises not only from the rotation $\vec{\Omega}$ of the frame relative to a local Fermi-Walker transported tetrad, but also from the vorticity $\vec{\omega}$ of the congruence.
-Even in the case $\vec{\Omega}=\vec{\omega}$ there will be a relative factor of 2.
-In this sense, one can say that the Lense-Thirring effect detected in the LAGEOS satellite data~\cite{Ciufolini Lageos} (and presently under experimental scrutiny by the ongoing LARES mission \cite{LARES}), measuring $\vec{H}$ from test particle's deflection, is of a different mathematical origin from the one which was under scrutiny by the Gravity Probe B mission~\cite{GPB}, measuring $\vec{\Omega}$ from gyroscope precession, the two being made to match by measuring both effects relative to the {}``frame of the distant stars'' (see below).
+However important differences should be noted: whereas in the electromagnetic case it is the same field $\vec{B}$ that is at the origin of both the magnetic force $q(\vec{U}\times\vec{B})$ in Eq.~(\ref{eq:Lorentz}) and the torque $\vec{\mu}\times\vec{B}$ on the magnetic dipole, in the case of the gravitomagnetic force $\vec{U}\times\vec{H}$ it has, in the general formulation, a different origin from gyroscope ``precession'', since the former arises not only from the rotation $\vec{\Omega}$ of the frame relative to a local Fermi-Walker transported tetrad, but also from the vorticity $\vec{\omega}$ of the congruence.
+In this sense, one can say that the Lense-Thirring effect detected in the LAGEOS satellite data~\cite{Ciufolini Lageos} (and presently under experimental scrutiny by the ongoing LARES mission \cite{LARES}), measuring $\vec{H}$ from test particle's deflection, is of a different mathematical origin from the one which was under scrutiny by the Gravity Probe B mission~\cite{GPB}, measuring $\vec{\Omega}$ from gyroscope precession, the two being made to match by measuring both effects relative to the ``frame of the distant stars'' (discussed below), for which $\vec{\Omega}=\vec{\omega}=\vec{H}/2$.
+This type of frame (i.e. congruence adapted) is the most usual in the literature; in this case the fields causing the gravitomagnetic force and the precession of a gyroscope differ only by a relative factor of 2.
+But it is important to not overlook their distinct origin, as in the literature GEM fields of frames which are not congruence adapted are considered as well; for instance the ``Fermi-Walker gravitomagnetic field'' defined in \cite{The many faces}, which is the $\vec{H}$ of a frame corresponding to a congruence with vorticity, but where the spatial triads are chosen to be Fermi-Walker transported: $\vec{\Omega}=0$.
+Thus there is a non-vanishing $\vec{H}=\vec{\omega}$ in this frame, whereas at the same time gyroscopes do not precess relative to it.